6ABC's Pandora Bracelet Sweepstakes Rules

 By clicking the "Continue" button to continue with your entry, you confirm that you meet the eligibility requirements of this Sweepstakes and agree to these Sweepstakes Official Rules.

-NOTE:During the registration and entry process, you may be asked to consent to receive promotional and marketing emails from ABC and/or other members of the Walt Disney family of companies.
+NOTE:During the registration and entry process, you may be asked to consent (1) to receive promotional and marketing emails from ABC and/or other members of the Walt Disney family of companies and (2) to receiving promotional, marketing, reminder emails from PANDORA.
 Consenting to receive promotional, marketing or reminder emails is optional, does not have to be agreed to in order to be eligible to enter the Sweepstakes and does not improve your chances of winning.
 In the event you do consent to receive these emails, the use of such emails shall be subject to ABC's Privacy Policy, available at www.disneyprivacycenter.com.

 During the entry process, you may be asked to "like" Sponsor's Facebook page.
 Consenting to "like" Sponsor's Facebook page is optional and does not improve your chances of winning.